Liz MacDonald

-Elizabeth MacDonald is a space weather scientist who works at NASA Goddard Space Flight Center.
+Elizabeth MacDonald is a space physicist who works at NASA Goddard Space Flight Center.
 She is a co-investigator on the Helium, Oxygen, Proton, and Electron Spectrometer on the NASA Radiation Belts Storm Probe mission.

 Education

 Elizabeth MacDonald was born in Walla Walla, Washington, to Bill and Alice MacDonald.
 MacDonald received a BSc in physics from the University of Washington, funded by a NASA Space Grant scholarship, in 1999.
 Her mentor, Ruth Skoug, encouraged her to remain in research.
 MacDonald completed her postgraduate studies at the University of New Hampshire, earning her PhD in physics in 2004.

 Career

 MacDonald specializes in plasma mass spectrometry, and has expertise in instrument development and data analysis and interpretation.

 After completing her PhD, MacDonald joined Los Alamos National Laboratory.
-At LANL she was the Principal Investigator for the Z-Plasma Spectrometer on the Department of Energy Space and Atmospheric Burst Reporting System geosynchronous payload.
+At LANL she was the principal investigator for the Z-Plasma Spectrometer on the Department of Energy Space and Atmospheric Burst Reporting System geosynchronous payload.
 She also led the Innovative Research and Integrated Sensing team.
 She was principal investigator for the Advanced Miniaturized Plasma Spectrometer.
 She received the Los Alamos Awards Program recognition three times.

 Between 2009 and 2011 she led the Department of Energy funded Modular Advanced Space Environment Instrumentation.
 In 2012 she became a New Mexico Consortium-affiliated researcher, working on the prototype for the Aurorasaurus citizen science project.
 She has served on scientific review panels for the National Science Foundation and Los Alamos National Laboratory grants.
 Today MacDonald works in the Goddard Space Flight Center.

 In 2018 MacDonald and her team announced the discovery of a new aurora called Strong Thermal Emission Velocity Enhancement (STEVE).
 STEVE is farther from the poles than the aurora is typically seen.
 The European Space Agency Swam A satellite was used to identify that the charged particles in STEVE were around 6000 °C. It was observed by Canadian aurora enthusiasts in 2015.
 MacDonald attributes the faint purple glow to a subauroral ion drift.
-MacDonald published the finding in Science.
+MacDonald published the finding in Science Advances.
 She is working with NASA to crowd source sightings of STEVE.